-Pulsed Nanosecond Laser Example: Scaling for Different Wavelengths

-Suppose that a pulsed laser system emits 10 ns pulses at 2.5 Hz, each with 100 mJ of energy at 1064 nm in a 16 mm diameter beam (1/e2) that must be attenuated with a neutral density filter.
-For a Gaussian output, these specifications result in a maximum energy density of 0.1 J/cm2.
-The damage threshold of an NDUV10A Ø25 mm, OD 1.0, reflective neutral density filter is 0.05 J/cm2 for 10 ns pulses at 355 nm, while the damage threshold of the similar NE10A absorptive filter is 10 J/cm2 for 10 ns pulses at 532 nm.
+Pulsed Nanosecond Laser Example: Scaling for Different Wavelengths attenuated with a neutral density filter.
+For a Gaussian output, these specifications result in a maximum energy density of 0.1 J/cm^2 .
+The damage threshold of an NDUV10A Ø25 mm, OD 1.0, reflective neutral density filter is 0.05 J/cm^2 for 10 ns pulses at 355 nm, while the damage threshold of the similar NE10A absorptive filter is 10 J/cm^2 for 10 ns pulses at 532 nm.
 As described on the previous tab, the LIDT value of an optic scales with the square root of the wavelength in the nanosecond pulse regime: